 Steering Column Universal Joint Added August 2010

-November 23: As far as I was aware CB cars (including V8) always used UJs that could be dismantled and just the spider, cups and needle bearings replaced with a kit originally 17H3873 now GUJ200.
+As far as I was aware CB cars (including V8) always used UJs that could be dismantled and just the spider, cups and needle bearings replaced with a kit originally 17H3873 now GUJ200.
 But most suppliers currently show a one-piece assembly with non-replaceable bearings - AHH6000.
-That was always the part number for the complete assembly in the Leyland Parts Catalogue, so I tend to think manufacturers have adopted that number for a one-piece alternative.
+That was always the part number for the complete assembly in the Leyland Parts Catalogue, so I tend to think suppliers have adopted that number for a one-piece alternative.
 However Moss for example quotes AHH6000 as 'OE' and AHH6000Z as 'after-market', showing the one-piece in both cases with the OE as 'NCA', but unless the factory did start using a one-piece in the final few months of CB production that's probably a stock photo.
 RB cars (including V8) always had a one-piece originally 575732 now listed as GLR3084 or NRC7704.

 Both my UJs, and images of others for sale look the same, have the same distance from the centre of the spider to each clamp-bolt, which means the UJ can be fitted either way round.
 But this picture dating to 2017 which seems to be of a 65 MGB in Poland, so probably LHD, has the centre of the spider offset towards one clamp bolt by a significant difference.
 So much so that it looks like either it has been assembled from one CB yoke and one RB, or is for a completely different vehicle altogether.
 There is no indication in the Parts Catalogue that an LHD UJ differed from an RHD.
 The centre-line of the two shafts crosses at a certain point in space, and that is where the centre of the UJ must be for correct alignment.
-Not only is this UJ going to position the column in a different place to how it would otherwise be with a symetrical UJ, but the centre of the spider will be in a significantly different point in space depending on which way round it is fitted to the shafts.
+Not only is this UJ going to position the column in a different place to how it would otherwise be with a symmetrical UJ, but the centre of the spider will be in a significantly different point in space depending on which way round it is fitted to the shafts.
 The former situation is possible on the early and mid era columns as the outer tube can slide in the mounting brackets, and the position of the outer in those brackets positions the cowl to the steering wheel.

 November 2023: As part of a long saga involving steering racks I changed the column UJ yet again - for the fifth time each time with them showing play - not that it had any effect on the steering column problem, that seems to have been down to pinion shimming!